Darkensan/D-Manager/README.md

 8 - D-Keys    - Prompt for PrivKey - Populate denarius*X*.conf

+9 - D-Tail    - Tail selected FS Node debug.log

+10 - D-Info    - Getinfo over the selected FS Node

-9 - D-Start   - Starts all installed FS nodes
+11 - D-Start   - Starts all installed FS nodes

-0 - D-Stop    - Stops all installed FS nodes
+12 - D-Stop    - Stops all installed FS nodes

-11- D-Monitor - Control & reboot FS Node(s) - In maintenance till FS bugs will be fixed or i find a different solution for some outputs - "broken" version is working for some part, will share in D's discord if asked too.
+13- D-Monitor - Control & reboot FS Node(s) - In maintenance till FS bugs will be fixed or i find a different solution for some outputs - "broken" version is working for some part, will share in D's discord if asked too.

 IMPORTANT NOTE: